-23. Strategies to reduce gender-based violence include: (a) improving the coordination mechanism to respond to gender-based violence; (b) building the capacity of respective institutions and actors on prevention and response to gender-based violence, including child, early and forced marriage; (c) supporting advocacy for comprehensive gender-based violence response at policy and service-delivery levels; (d) promoting gender-transformative and culturally sensitive approaches to gender-based violence response and mainstreaming; (e) establishing mechanisms for longer-term support to survivors of gender-based violence, including linking the response with livelihood initiatives; (f) enhancing the awareness of targeted populations on prevention and response of gender-based violence to promote conducive social practices and change harmful behaviours and attitudes, and (e) supporting monitoring, data collection and utilization, including through the gender-based violence management information system.
+23. Strategies to reduce gender-based violence include: (a) improving the coordination mechanism to respond to gender-based violence, using survivor-centred and multisectoral approaches; (b) building the capacity of respective institutions and actors on provision of comprehensive and high-quality gender-based violence prevention and response services to GBV survivors including child, early and forced marriage; (c) supporting advocacy in risk mitigation and access to comprehensive gender-based violence response at policy and service-delivery levels; (d) promoting gender-transformative and culturally sensitive approaches to gender-based violence response and mainstreaming; (e) establishing mechanisms for long-term, evidence-based community mobilization strategies using gender-transformative programming, including linking them with livelihood initiatives; (f) enhancing the awareness of targeted populations on prevention of and response to gender-based violence to promote conducive social practices and shifting negative behaviours and attitudes, and (e) supporting monitoring, data collection and utilization, including through the gender-based violence information management system.

 E. Output 5.
-Improved capacities of the key institutions and partners to address discriminatory social practices and ensure women's empowerment and gender equality

-24. Strategies to reduce gender based violence include: (a) supporting the adoption of a national gender equality plan, in line with the national programme of empowering women; (b) supporting the development and implementation of a national response plan on child, early and forced marriage, in line with the national voluntary commitments made at ICPD+25; (c) sensitizing and building the capacity of influential people in the local communities and policy-makers on gender-equality principles, in accordance with the Convention on the Elimination of All Forms of Discrimination against Women, Security Council resolution 1325 (2000) on women peace and security, and the overall guidance of 2030 Agenda for sustainable Development; (d) building the capacity of relevant implementing partners in monitoring and tracking sexual and reproductive health and reproductive rights; (e) engaging influential community figures, as well as men and adolescent boys, in efforts to prevent child, early and forced marriages and promote gender equality; (f) building the capacity of non-governmental organizations, the media and local authorities to enhance gender equality, with a special focus on combating child, early and forced marriages and strengthening the resilience of women and girls.
+Improved capacities of the key institutions and partners to address discriminatory social practices and ensure women's empowerment and gender equality with the national voluntary commitments made at ICPD+25; (c) sensitizing and building the capacity of influential people in the local communities and policymakers on gender-equality principles, in ,accordance with the Convention on the Elimination of All Forms of Discrimination against Women Security Council resolution 1325 (2000) on women peace and security, and the overall guidance of 2030 Agenda for Sustainable Development; (d) building the capacity of relevant implementing partners in monitoring and tracking sexual and reproductive health and reproductive rights; (e) engaging influential community figures, as well as men and adolescent boys, in efforts to prevent child, early and forced marriages and promote gender equality; (f) building the capacity of non-governmental organizations, the media and local authorities to enhance gender equality, with a special focus on combating child, early and forced marriages and strengthening the resilience of women and girls.